Jonathan-Jesni/synthetic-data-object-detection/README.md

 Synthetic Data Object Detection (YOLOv8 + Blender)

 This project explores training an object detection model using synthetic data generated in Blender.
-Instead of collecting real-world images, a simple 3D scene is rendered multiple times with small variations, and the resulting images are used to train a YOLOv8 model.
+Instead of collecting real-world images, a simple 3D scene is rendered multiple times with small variations.
+The rendered images are then used to train a YOLOv8 object detection model.

 Objects Detected

-The model is trained to detect three objects:
+The model is trained to detect the following objects:

 Table